joakimk/pipeline/README.md

 ### Project status webhook

-**NOTE**: Readme driven development on this feature, writing docs first, then implementing it.

 A webhook to receive the current project build status.
 Useful for displaying the current build status on dashboards.

 Set the `WEBHOOK_URL` config variable to the URL where you want the project build status posted (as the JSON encoded parameter "payload").